DataCircles/traffic_collisions_ml_team1/README.md

 For more a more in-depth overview of the technical and statistical components of the datasets, checkout this notebook: https://github.com/DataCircles/traffic_collisions_ml_team1/blob/master/notebooks/data_report.ipynb

+Additionally, we noted that the rate of injuries in collisions involving pedestrians and cyclists was quite high: 90% of those collisions resulted in an injury, compared to just 27% injury rate in collisions not including pedestrians of cyclists.

 ---

 ## Bayesian Approach